sbenhaim/cyclops/README.md

 ## Mini Data Notation (minid)

-A port of mini notation into Clojure data to allow for easier programmatic limitation.
+A port of mini notation into Clojure data to allow for easier programmatic implementation and manipulation.

 ## Pattern Representation